 Film of the Deutsche Lectron Manufacturing Facility

-The following video is a highly prized acquisition of the Lectron.Info museum.
-It shows the original Egger-Bahn manufacturing and assembly facility 73 Albert-Rosshaupter Strasse in Munich after its repurposing for Deutsche Lectron use.
+The following video is a highly prized acquisition by the Lectron.Info museum.
+It shows the former Egger-Bahn manufacturing and assembly facility 73 Albert-Rosshaupter Strasse in Munich after its repurposing for Deutsche Lectron use.
 Various manufacturing processes are shown.
-The film was made between the Fall of 1967 and the end of 1972 (Deutsche Lectron name on the building replacing the Egger-Bahn name).
+The film was made between the Fall of 1967 and the end of 1972 (the Deutsche Lectron name on the building replacing the Egger-Bahn name).

 Photographs from the film are available for viewing on the home page carousel viewer.

-Mr. Gürth even remembers the layout of the Deutsche Lectron offices and a graphical representation prepared by Mr. Stabe is presented immediately below.
+During our 2015 meeting, Mr. Gürth even remembered the layout of the Deutsche Lectron offices and a graphical representation prepared by Mr. Stabe is presented immediately below.

 Price List – 1970-MAR-17